Hanitapatel/NC_-AQI/README.md

 ### Chosen Topic
-* Using various tools, we are looking to predict Air Quality in regions across North Carolina on a day to day basis to help populations with respiratory illnesses determine if it is safe for them to be outside.
+* Using various tools, such as a machine learning model and data visualizations, we are looking to predict Air Quality in regions across North Carolina on a day to day basis to help populations with respiratory illnesses determine if it is safe for them to be outside.
 * Build a model that can, based on previous patterns and data, determine if the air quality is safe for populations experiencing a respiratory illness

 ### Why North Carolina AQI?